-Turnover is recognised at the fair value of the consideration received or receivable for goods and services provided in the normal course of business, and is shown net of VAT and other sales related taxes.
-The fair value of consideration takes into account trade discounts, settlement discounts and volume rebates.
+Revenue is recognised at the fair value of the consideration received or receivable for the provision of building materials and associated labour, and is shown net of VAT and other sales related taxes.

 Revenue from the sale of goods is recognised when the significant risks and rewards of ownership of the goods have passed to the buyer (usually on dispatch of the goods), the amount of revenue can be measured reliably, it is probable that the economic benefits associated with the transaction will flow to the entity and the costs incurred or to be incurred in respect of the transaction can be measured reliably.